 Gaps or joints between the floor and walls can be potential entry points for radon gas.

 Milledge Construction provides residential and commercial radon testing services throughout Iowa.
 You can also trust us to install or repair mitigation systems to prevent radon from pooling in your property.
-We provide top-notch services and have years of experience in this industry.
+We have years of experience in this industry.

 Please use the form on this page to email us.
 You can also call (641) 218-5006 to speak with us directly.
 Our team looks forward to hearing from you soon.